davidgfitzgerald/time-tracker/dev/log.md

 practice/production I would not publically publish this potentially sensitive information.

+## Thu 26th

+Happy Boxing Day!

+Squeezed in a little update to make the app reponsive to whether the app is landscape or portrait.

+It will display the right number of days depending how much real estate there is on screen.

 ## Sat 21st

 Sat in edge eatery going to look into what improvements I can make.